Midwestern HomeLife

 Cara Lanz

-Pot Roast with Lipton Onion Soup Mix is an easy recipe for the best pot roast ever.
-This classic Crock Pot meal cooks low and slow for the most delicious fall apart pot roast, fork tender potatoes, and the most delicious gravy.
+Pot Roast with Lipton Onion Soup Mix is an easy recipe for the most delicious pot roast ever.
+This classic Crock Pot meal cooks low and slow for tender, fall-apart pot roast, fork-tender potatoes, and rich, savory gravy.

 Course Main Course